hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

         :caption: Gaussian template file to compute CM5 charges

         #P B3LYP/6-31G* SCF=(Conver=8) pop=hirshfeld
-        /

-This line specify the QM method/basis set, the maximum cycle for SCF convergence, and at the end set the flag for computing the hirshfeld charges via "pop=hirshfeld".
+This line specify the QM method/basis set, the maximum number of cycles for SCF convergence, and at the end set the flag for computing the hirshfeld charges via "pop=hirshfeld".
 You can do a lot more here, if you know Gaussian_ and wanna compute any other properties, use this template file.
 However, you can't provide the xyz coordinate here, or the Z-matrix information or the point charges.
 Amber will not process lines startingwith "%" since these are handled by sander.
-In short, the advanced Gaussian_ capabilities related to the Link 0 commands, inter-molecular interactions energy calculations etc are not allowed.
-The run time flags like number of processor, memory etc should be specified in the below amber ".in" file.
+In short, the advanced Gaussian_ capabilities related to the Link 0 commands, inter-molecular interactions energy calculations etc. are not allowed.
+The run time flags like number of processors, memory etc should be specified in the below amber ".in" file.
 Here, is the content of the :file:`tutorial/pre-processing/qmmm-sys-hir-chrg.in`

 .. code-block::
-        :emphasize-lines: 2
+        :emphasize-lines: 16,26,27,28,29,30,31
         :caption: Amber mdin file to run Gaussian_ as an external QM package to compute the CM5 charges

         298K constant temp QMMMMD